RINEARN/rinpn/README.md

 ![Calculator Window](./img/gui_expression.png)

+The window size, color, opacity, and so on are customizable by modifying values in "Settings.txt".

 On the above window, you can calculate the value of the inputted expression by typing the "Enter" key, or pressing "=" button.
-In the expression, various math functions such as sin, cos, and so on are available by default.
+In the expression, various math functions such as sin, cos, and so on are available by default (and you can define your original functions).
-The window size, color, opacity, and so on are customizable by modifying values in "Settings.txt".

-In addition, the RINPn support the scripting language ["Vnano"](https://www.vcssl.org/en-us/vnano/).
-You can define new functions in the Vnano script file "ExampleLibrary.vnano" in "lib" folder, and use them in the expression inputted to the RINPn.
-You also can execute a Vnano script file performing complicated numerical calculations and so on, by inputting the name / path of the script file.
+In addition, by inputting the file name/path of a script written in C-like simple language "[Vnano](https://www.vcssl.org/ja-jp/vnano/)", you can execute it (useful for performing complicated calculations automatically).

 Also, if the path of "bin" folder of the RINPn is registered to the environment variable Path/PATH, you can calculate in the command-line as follows: